MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-668-Student-Assistance-General-Provisions/subpart-G-Fine-Limitation-Suspension-Termination-Proceedings/section-668.83.md

 ##### § 668.83 Emergency action. #####

-(a) Under an emergency action, the Secretary may -
+(a) Under an emergency action, the Secretary may—

 (1) Withhold Title IV, HEA program funds from a participating institution or its students, or from a third-party servicer, as applicable;